What to Expect

 What about my children?

 We have a full Children’s Ministry and Nursery program offered during our Worship Service.
 Our Children’s Ministry we call KidZone and it’s designed for children K-5th Grade, meets Sunday morning at 9 a.m. at the PRCC building.
-The kids join the adults for music during the worship service but then are dismissed for their own age-appropriate teaching with dynamic and qualified teachers (in fact, all Children’s Ministry servants are active participants in the PRCC family and have been screened with a background check and trained for service).
+The kids have their own age-appropriate teaching with dynamic and qualified teachers (in fact, all Children’s Ministry servants are active participants in the PRCC family and have been screened with a background check and trained for service).
 Nursery & Preschool is also available during the 9 a.m. service.
-These ministries are ready to receive your child at before the 9 a.m. service so you may more fully enjoy worship.
+These ministries are ready to receive your child before the 9 a.m. service so you may more fully enjoy worship.

 What about my middle or high school aged student?